-Our list of the best shopping in Siem Reap comprises renowned local brands, fair-trade centres, and vibrant markets, offering not only authentic and value-for-money goods, but also an in-depth look into the local culture and history.
+Options for the best shopping in Siem Reap range from renowned local brands and fair-trade centres to vibrant markets.
+They offer not only authentic and value-for-money goods but also an in-depth look at the local culture and history.
 Boasting some of the most unique historical landmarks in the world, Siem Reap’s shopping scene is mostly dedicated to Cambodian craftsmanship such as stone carvings, silverware, lacquer figurines, ceramics, and silks.

 - Private Angkor Wat & Royal Temples Excursion